playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 While NPM is often reached for as the default package manager for Node apps, it lacks a big feature that's a nice-to-have in large-scale monorepos: Patching NPM packages.

-While NPM can [use a third-party package](https://www.npmjs.com/package/patch-package) to enable this functionality, it has shakey support for monorepos.
-Compare this to PNPM and Yarn which both have this functionality built-in for monorepos.
+While NPM can [use a third-party package](https://www.npmjs.com/package/patch-package) to enable this functionality, it has shaky support for monorepos.
+Compare this to PNPM and Yarn, which both have this functionality built-in for monorepos.

 This leaves us with a choice between `pnpm` and `yarn` for our package manager in our monorepo.

-While pnpm is well loved by developers for [it's offline functionality](https://pnpm.io/cli/install#--offline), I've had more experience with Yarn and found it to work well for my needs.
+While pnpm is well loved by developers for [its offline functionality](https://pnpm.io/cli/install#--offline), I've had more experience with Yarn and found it to work well for my needs.

 ## Installing Yarn 3 (Berry)

-When most people talk about using Yarn, they're often talking about using Yarn v1 which [originally launched in 2017](https://github.com/yarnpkg/yarn/releases/tag/v1.0.0).
-While Yarn v1 works for most needs, I've ran into bugs with its monorepo support that halted progress at times.
+When most people talk about using Yarn, they're often talking about using Yarn v1, which [originally launched in 2017](https://github.com/yarnpkg/yarn/releases/tag/v1.0.0).
+While Yarn v1 works for most needs, I've run into bugs with its monorepo support that halted progress at times.

-Here's the bad news: Yarn v1's [last release was in 2022](https://github.com/yarnpkg/yarn/releases/tag/v1.22.19) and is [in maintainance mode](https://github.com/yarnpkg/yarn/issues/8583#issuecomment-783161589).
+Here's the bad news: Yarn v1's [last release was in 2022](https://github.com/yarnpkg/yarn/releases/tag/v1.22.19) and is [in maintenance mode](https://github.com/yarnpkg/yarn/issues/8583#issuecomment-783161589).

 Here's the good news: Yarn has continued development with breaking changes and is now on Yarn 3.
 These newer versions of Yarn are colloquially called ["Yarn Berry"](https://github.com/yarnpkg/berry).